 A seemingly innocent play takes place in the streets of Gothenburg.
 The quest starts in Nordstan, the largest shopping mall in town, then continues through a forest and ends in an abandoned area with almost no sign of life.
-Ruben Östlund’s Play aimed at presenting a society the members of which hardly know anymore how to react to certain situations invite us to explore Sweden’s second-largest town, which is also one of the most segregated ones.
+Ruben Östlund’s Play aimed at presenting a society the members of which hardly know anymore how to react to certain situations invites us to explore Sweden’s second-largest town, which is also one of the most segregated ones.

 Play is a drama based on a true story.
-A couple yours ago a group of kids – mainly of immigrant background – approached other kids, who probably had more money than they did, in Nordstan, the largest shopping mall in Gothenburg, and stole their mobile phones by claiming those belong to their brothers.
+A couple years ago a group of kids – mainly of immigrant background – approached other kids, who probably had more money than they did, in Nordstan, the largest shopping mall in Gothenburg, and stole their mobile phones by claiming those belong to their brothers.
 Swedish director Ruben Östlund, who also lives in Gothenburg, took this event and made a fiction film that resembles documentaries to a great extent.
 He directed a complex and multi-layered piece that is constructed around opposites like poor and rich, individual and crowd, young and old, children and adults, men and women, and citizens and immigrants.

 Since he mainly does this by following the kids across town and filming them while they are playing, Gothenburg enters the spotlight, and it becomes one of the characters, too.
 Taking into consideration the topic of the film and that fact that Gothenburg is one of the most segregated municipalities in Sweden, it makes sense that the town itself is being closely observed.
 All the locations are carefully selected and vary in terms of density, size, infrastructure, architecture, social composition, even the colours prevailing in certain areas differ from one location to another.